Coldstream Guard soldier not guilty in stolen ammunition plot

 A soldier responsible for protecting the Queen has been found not guilty of selling stolen ammunition to an undercover police officer.

-A jury at Southwark Crown Court found Coldstream Guards sergeant major Kirtland Gill, 42, did not sell hundreds of bullets to the officer for cash.
+A jury at Southwark Crown Court cleared Coldstream Guards sergeant major Kirtland Gill, 42, of conspiracy to sell or transfer ammunition.

-Mr Gill denied any knowledge of the plot.
+Mr Gill denied any knowledge of the plot to sell hundreds of bullets for cash.

 The soldier was also found not guilty of possessing a prohibited weapon.